scholarslab/prosody/README.md

 - With the ports set at '80:80' and the change to the /etc/hosts file, the website is viewable at http://prosody.lib.virginia.edu
 - When done testing, remove the line from '/etc/hosts' file.

 ## Docker clean up
-It may be necessary to remove/update the images created by running docker-compose.
+It may be necessary to remove the images created by running docker-compose.
 Docker Compose will create the following images:
 - prosody_wp
 - wordpress (latest version)
 - mysql (version 5.7)